Chicken Wing Meat (Broilers or Fryers, Flour, Fried, Cooked) (1 Unit (Yield From 1 Lb Ready To Cook Chicken))

 Include Healthy Fats

-Drink plenty of water with your meal, as it can aid in digestion and help regulate blood sugar.
+Drink plenty of water with your meal to help aid digestion and regulate blood sugar levels.

 Find Glucose response for your favourite foods